 15. Exchange of information (Act s.
 70A)

-For the purposes of section 70A of the Act, the following information about a person protected by a violence restraining order, or a child affected by such an order, is prescribed information —
+For the purposes of section 70A of the Act, the following information about a person protected by an FVRO or VRO, or a child affected by such an order, is prescribed information —

 (a) the name, address, telephone number, age and ethnicity and other details of —